Satwinder-stack/AWEB/README.md

 - **Routing and Navigation**
   Examples of Angular routing for building multi-page application experiences.

+---

+## Copyright
+© 2026 **Advanced Dynamic Web Applications Activities**.
+All Rights Reserved.
+All projects, code, and implementations within this repository are protected under copyright law.

 - **Service Integration**
   Use of Angular services to manage data and share functionality across components.